Inverting cosmic ray propagation by Convolutional Neural Networks: Results

-In this section, we show our result with updated chi-square, $\chi^2_{\rm{tot}}$ in Eq.\eqref{eq:chisq}.
+In this section, we show our results with the updated chi-square metric, $\chi^2_{\rm{tot}}$ in Eq.\eqref{eq:chisq}.
+Note that our mock data are mainly prepared by performing the MCMC scan with $\chi^2_{\rm{tot}}/10$, and hence the $1\sigma$ and $2\sigma$ regions based on the current data (determined by $\chi^2_{\rm{tot}}$) could be less precise.
+Therefore, our only concern is the $3\sigma$, $4\sigma$, and $6\sigma$ regions.
+For the parameter constraints with $1\sigma$ and $2\sigma$ confidence levels, one can refer to Ref.~\cite{Yuan:2018lmc}.

 The minimum $\chi^2_{\rm{tot}}$ is $347.0$ based on the total collected mock data.
-Considering the total $14$ degrees of freedom as seen in Table~\ref{tab:params}, {the confidence interval (CI) for $3\sigma$ ($99.87\%$), $4\sigma$ ($99.99\%$), and $6\sigma$ ($\approx 100\%$)} are $\delta \chi_{\rm{tot}}^2$ equal to $33.20$, $43.82$ and $69.91$, respectively. {Our presentation of parameter space for mock data is based on the Frequentist approach---``Profile likelihood" method (minimum chi-square) to get rid of uninteresting parameters.
-Because our prior distribution is damaged by several focusing scans, it is not proper to hire the Bayesian marginal posterior approach.}
+Considering the total $14$ degrees of freedom as seen in Table~\ref{tab:params}, the confidence interval (CI) for $3\sigma$ ($99.73\%$), $4\sigma$ ($99.99\%$), and $6\sigma$ ($\approx 100\%$) are $\delta \chi_{\rm{tot}}^2$ equal to $33.20$, $43.82$ and $69.91$, respectively.
+Our presentation of parameter space for mock data is based on the Frequentist approach, i.e., the ``profile likelihood" method (minimum chi-square), to eliminate uninteresting parameters.
+When plotting the contours in this work, we use the data generated from the MCMC scan and the feedback loop.
+However, the feedback loop data focus on the regions where the machines do not learn the inverse function well.
+Hence, utilizing the Bayesian marginal posterior approach is inappropriate because the prior distributions are unclear.